Suarez and Uruguay sweat ahead of FIFA ruling on bite

-RIO DE JANEIRO (Reuters) - Soccer’s governing body FIFA has not yet decided whether to expel Uruguay striker Luis Suarez from the World Cup for biting an opponent with deliberations set to continue on Thursday.
+NATAL Brazil (Reuters) - Luis Suarez and his Uruguay team mates faced an anxious wait on Wednesday as soccer’s governing body FIFA decided whether to expel him from the World Cup for biting an opponent in a match against Italy.

-Uruguay FA president Wilmar Valdez told reporters in Rio de Janeiro that FIFA’s disciplinary committee had not reached a decision on the case at a meeting on Wednesday and would continue deliberations on Thursday.

-The incident in Uruguay’s 1-0 victory over Italy in Natal on Tuesday has brought the ugly side of the game to the fore, marring a tournament that has been widely praised for its attacking football and major upsets.
+The incident in Uruguay’s 1-0 victory over the Europeans in Natal on Tuesday has brought the ugly side of the game to the fore, marring a tournament that has been widely praised for its attacking football and major upsets.

 Suarez’s lawyer, Alejandro Balbi, flew to Rio de Janeiro with Uruguay FA chief Wilmar Valdez to lay out the player’s defense, although the consensus among those who have seen replays of the incident is that the forward’s future at the tournament is in serious jeopardy.

-The disciplinary committee must rule on whether or not Suarez is guilty.
+Now that Balbi has spoken to FIFA, it is up to its disciplinary committee to rule on whether or not Suarez is guilty.
 Uruguay has up to four more games to play in Brazil, and any ban would probably rule the player out of the finals.

 “We don’t have any doubts that this has happened because it’s Suarez and secondly because Italy was eliminated,” said Balbi, who is also a Uruguay FA board member, before he left for Brazil.
 “There’s a lot of pressure from England and Italy.”